Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 This post on using video with a transparent background will probably not age well.
-At least I hope that is the case!
+At least, I hope that is the case!
 Ideally, in the future, you can use a single .webm

-video file and it will work everywhere.
+video file with an alpha channel and it will work everywhere.

 tag that will play a video with a transparent background across a wide variety of browsers.